jamiepine/prismix/readme.md

-# Prismix
+# `Prismix`

 ### *Create multiple Prisma schema files with shared model relations.*

-Prisma schemas are required to be in a single file, this tool will merge many prisma schemas into one with support for cross-file relations.
+Prisma requires its schema to be written in a single file, Prismix allows you to write as many schema files as you'd like, wherever you like—all while supporting model relations cross-file 🤯

 Unlike `prisma-merge`, Prismix allows for cross-file model relations by combining models and enums, allowing you to extend and override Models as you please.
 This is ideal when working in a monorepo where parts of your schema needs to exist in other modules.